Hermógenes L. Mora

 Hermógenes Leonel Guevara Mora, better known as Hermógenes L. Mora (born 19 April 1979 in Chinandega) is a Nicaraguan poet and writer.

 Biography

-An avid reader since his childhood, Mora has always been an admirer of Rubén Darío.
+Mora has read books regularly since his childhood.
+He has always been an admirer of Rubén Darío.

 He has lived in El Viejo, León, and later San José, Costa Rica and Panama City, Panama.

-In his poetry and stories he crudely describes the reality faced by his people.
+In his poetry and stories, he crudely describes the reality faced by his people.